RightDataUSA

 In 2021 Ciatterelli came closer than expected to an upset victory after starting 15 to 20 points down in early general election polls.
 Even polls taken in late October (by Democrat-college groups such as Emerson, Rutgers, Farleigh Dickinson & Monmouth) anticipated incumbent Democrat Phil Murphy being victorious by 6 to 10 points.
 Only the Trafalgar Group (R) came close to getting it right, predicting a 4-point loss for the challenger; Ciattarelli lost by 84,000 votes (3.2%).

 Murphy was first elected in 2017 by vastly outspending Republican nominee Guadagno, as well as by capitalizing on the massive unpopularity of outgoing Republican Governor Chris Christie, to whom Guadagno was constantly linked.
 That election result maintained New Jersey's habit of alternating parties every 8 years in gubernatorial elections, a pattern which has held since 1993 when ultra-liberal Republican Christine Todd Whitman denied Democrat Jim "Flimflam" Florio a second term by eking out a surprising 1-point victory.
 Florio later claimed that he was "one of the first victims of modern right-wing talk radio", LOL.
-Democrats are likely to break that alternating pattern in 2025 as things stand now.
+Democrats appear likely to break that alternating pattern in 2025.

 Photo credit: app.com

 The 2021 election was mainly a referendum on Murphy's first term, with Ciatterelli being regarded as sufficiently bland and moderate to avoid alienating potential crossover Democrat voters which any Jersey Republican requires in order to have a chance of winning a statewide election.
 Murphy is a huge supporter of the illegal importation of new Democrat voters from foreign countries, and he designated New Jersey as a sanctuary state.
-He also took several steps to hinder the deportation of illegals (such as not permitting law enforcement to ask about immigration status), but by 2021 many New Jersey voters had grown weary of the invasion and their disaffection hurt Murphy's re-election chances.
+He also took several steps to hinder the deportation of illegals, such as not permitting law enforcement to ask about immigration status.
+By 2021 many New Jersey voters had grown weary of the invasion and their disaffection hurt Murphy's re-election chances.
 Nor were the voters pleased with the numerous tax increases which were passed by the overwhelmingly Democrat NJ legislature.

 Unlike 2017, Republicans were able to compete on almost equal financial footing in 2021 in the expensive gubernatorial election.
 The same applies in 2025, though as we head into the final days of the race the Democrat has substantially more cash on hand, and therefore will likely be more visible in the media than Ciatterelli (nevermind the media bias advantage the Democrat already holds for free).